The inverse problem of convex polygon coordinates: Introduction

-The Gibbs coordinates involve exponential functions.\footnote{When the points of the set $V$ are mutually related by rational convex combinations, the technique we employ in \S\ref{E:equaGibs} may be used to handle Gibbs coordinates with algebraic functions, avoiding the transcendental exponentials.} The \emph{Wachspress coordinates} surveyed in Section~\ref{S:Wchspres} form another well-established system of barycentric coordinates \cite{Wachspress1,Wachspress2}.
+The \emph{Wachspress coordinates} surveyed in Section~\ref{S:Wchspres} form another well-established system of barycentric coordinates \cite{Wachspress1,Wachspress2}.
 Since Wachspress coordinates only involve rational functions, they are amenable to techniques of algebraic geometry and commutative algebra \cite{IrvSch,KohRan}, although we avoid any discussion of that aspect in this paper.
-While the development of Wachspress coordinates has progressed through a series of stages recorded in the literature (such as \cite{FloaterWMVC, FloaterGBCA, KosBarW, KosBar}, \cite{Warren} -- \cite{WarSchHirDes}), our survey enjoys the benefit of hindsight.
+While the development of Wachspress coordinates has progressed through a series of stages recorded in the literature (such as \cite{FloaterWMVC, FloaterGBCA, KosBarW, KosBar, Skala}, \cite{Warren} -- \cite{WarSchHirDes}), our survey enjoys the benefit of hindsight.
 In particular, given the appearance of the boundary curvature in the formula \eqref{E:CntWxpWt} for Wachspress weights on strictly convex sets \cite{WarSchHirDes}, we emphasize the interpretation \cite[Fig.~1]{WarSchHirDes} of a determinant in Wachspress weights on a polygon as a discrete analogue of boundary curvature at a vertex of the polygon (\S\ref{SSS:WaWeSuFu}).
 Our casting of Wachspress coordinates as a bulk-boundary correspondence may be new (\S\ref{SSS:BulkBdry}).